geoffreywiseman/awswl/README.rst

 security group.
 This acts like a sort of oversimplified VPN, where you can quickly give yourself SSH access to a project as you move about from network to network.

-You can read about recent changes in the [CHANGELOG](CHANGELOG.md).
+You can read about recent changes in the CHANGELOG_.

+.. _CHANGELOG: CHANGELOG.md

 Better Solutions
 ----------------